IBS, Irritable Bowel Syndrom

 If you want to get regular, you have to regulate yourself.
 Start a routine that will help your body learn to relax and pass a bowel movement easily.
 Take 15 minutes three to five times a day to sit on the commode.
 Relax with a magazine or a game of Candy Crush.
 If nothing happens, get up and go about your day.
 Once your body is used to being on a schedule, having bowel movements will become second nature.

-Exercise
+Exercise for IBS

 If you want your bowels to move, you have to move your body.
-Regular exercise stimulates your internal system and gets your intestines moving like they should.
+Regular exercise stimulates your internal system and gets your intestines moving as they should.
 Exercise also helps reduce stress, one of the number one causes of IBS and other bowel and stomach issues.
 It also encourages you to make healthier eating decisions, which improve your bathroom experience.

 Partha’s Rx